 So I won’t keep you away from the recipe, here you have and don`t forget, you should always have fun making these cookies.
 Enjoy the time, invite your kids to help you.
 I know sometimes it could be messy, but once shouldn’t be that big disaster and let me assure you, your kids will love it!

-- In the bowl of electric mixer, mix together the butter and sugar until they are creamy and well combined.100 grams (½ cup) fine sugar, 200 grams (¾ cup) unsalted butter
+- In the bowl of an electric mixer, with flat batter, mix together the butter and sugar until they are creamy and well combined.100 grams (½ cup) fine sugar, 200 grams (¾ cup) unsalted butter

 - Add inside the bowl egg yolks, lemon juice, lemon zest and all-purpose flour with almond flour.
 Mix it first on low speed until the dough starts to come together.
 Then change gradually higher speed and mix until the dough holds together and starts to form a ball.300 grams (2 & ½ cups) all purpose flour, 2 large egg yolks, 1 small lemon, 1 teaspoon lemon juice, 50 grams almond flour

 - Remove the dough from the bowl and place it on a clean flour sprinkled surface.
 Knead gently the dough in between your hands, 2-3 kneads are enough.
 Divide the dough in half and pat each dough into a disk.
 Wrap the dough with plastic food foil and refrigerate for 1-2 hours.